AmasaDelano/dungeon-land/markdown/monster_settings/12_07_Depths.md

 **Special Qualities:** Unerring sense of direction

-“Head of a man, body of a bull.
-No, wait, I’ve got that backwards.
-It’s the bull’s head and the man’s body.
+"Head of a man, body of a bull.
+No, wait, I've got that backwards.
+It's the bull's head and the man's body.
 Hooves sometimes?
 Is that right?
 I remember the old king said something about a maze?
 Blast\!
-You know I can’t think under this kind of pressure.
+You know I can't think under this kind of pressure.
 What was that?
-Oh gods, I think it’s coming…” *Instinct*: To contain
+Oh gods, I think it's coming…" *Instinct*: To contain

 - Confuse them
 - Make them lost